bcgsc/transabyss/README.md

 bash sample_dataset/assemble.sh
 ```

-Please see [TUTORIAL.txt](TUTORIAL.txt) for more information on usage of each application.
+Please check out our [TUTORIAL.md](short tutorial) for more information on the usage of each application.

 --------------------------------------------------------------------------------